syncfusion-content/javascript-docs/js/Accordion/Concepts-and-Features/Appearance-and-Styling.md

 [JavaScript]

-// Configure heightAdjustMode for accordion
+// Configures the heightAdjustMode for accordion

             $("#accordion").ejAccordion({
                 heightAdjustMode: "auto"